Harris accounts for 5 TDs as Duke rolls to victory

 DURHAM, N.C.
+(AP) — Quentin Harris waited four years for his chance to be Duke’s leader.
+He’s taking advantage of it with the help of some rookies.

-(AP) — Quentin Harris passed for a career-high 345 yards and four touchdowns to lead Duke past North Carolina A&T 45-13 on Saturday night.
+Harris passed for a career-high 345 yards and four touchdowns, three to freshmen, to lead Duke past North Carolina A&T 45-13 on Saturday night.

 Harris also rushed for 83 yards and a score as the Blue Devils (1-1) overcame a sluggish start to win their home opener for the eighth consecutive season.